 But the use of cannabis to treat MS symptoms is complicated.

-All cannabis-based medicines have side effects, and some can be serious, including:
+All cannabis-based medicines have side effects.
+Some can be serious, such as:

 - Difficulty with attention or concentration